 What’s Next for Cryptocurrency?

-To make cryptocurrency transactions environmentally viable, policymakers should be embracing greener crypto technologies such as the proof-of-stake and federated consensus systems.
+To maketransactions viable, policymakers should be embracing greener crypto technologies such as the proof-of-stake and federated consensus systems.
 While proof of work incentivizes computing power to prevent the double-spending of coins, these alternative technologies work in a different but equally effective way that doesn’t use meaningful amounts of energy.
 Proof-of-stake systems place trust in users with a greater share of coins who have more to lose if the system collapses.
 Federated consensus systems work by automatically finding a negotiated agreement that no double-spending of coins occurred.

 are here to stay because they provide safer, quicker and less costly ways to transfer value.
 But people need to understand Bitcoin’s enormous pollution implications and that cleaner technology already exists.
-Addressing coins that burn excessive energy for mining will be the only way to square cryptocurrencies with real-world environmental damage.
+Addressing coins that burn excessive energy for mining will be the only way to square with real-world damage.
 Just as coal was once supplanted by oil and oil by renewables, leadership requires recognizing innovation in new spaces.
 As the crypto revolution continues to expand, it’s time to find and promote more energy-efficient alternatives.
-Mr. Musk has shown us how to clean up the auto industry.
+Mr. Musk has shown how to clean up the auto industry.
 Maybe it’s time he turns his attention to cleaning up crypto.

 The views expressed in this article are the author’s own and do not necessarily reflect Fair Observer’s editorial policy.